 French Press Recipe

-- Grind your coffee.
-Not too fine.
-Use a medium coarse to coarse grind.
+- Grind your coffee but not too fine.
+Use a medium-coarse to coarse grind.

 - Place coffee in the press.